 We've seen an increase in water usage recently, with both the warm weather and people spending more time at home.

 There are lots of ways to enjoy the sunshine and water this summer and with small changes, we encourage you to help save water, making a big difference to our valuable natural resource.
-Every drop counts!
+Water's Worth Saving!

 While it feels like it rains every day, it can take up to six weeks to turn the captured rainwater into water that is safe to drink and use.